solidi/writing/15-touch-typing-feels-good-but-isnt-for-me.md

 ### Discipline with Home Keys

-It was very difficult to understand my location on the keyboard so I forced myself to “find the bumps”.
+It was difficult to understand my location on the keyboard so I forced myself to “find the bumps”.
 After every word I forcefully “reset” to the F and J home keys, felt them, then continued with the next word.
 This slowed me down.

 ### Difficulty with Keys Closest to Palms